Login

 • Research

-• Use in patients without prior exposure to injectable somatostatin receptor ligands
+• Use of oral octreotide in patients without prior exposure to injectable somatostatin receptor ligands and/or transsphenoidal surgery

 Dermatology